bradleygolden/ash_vibez/README.md

 ## For Humans

 If you're a developer, you can browse the `docs/` directory directly or visit [ash-hq.org](https://ash-hq.org) for the official Ash Framework documentation.

-## Current Coverage

-- **New Project Creation**: How to scaffold new Ash projects using the Ash HQ installer or Igniter CLI
-- **Extensions**: Available Ash extensions and how to discover more dynamically
-- **Usage Rules**: Install the `usage_rules` library to get package-author guidance for existing projects